Living in, moving to or visiting and wondering if you can drink the tap water in India? What are the most common issues with tap water in India?

 Water filters are typically a great solution for public tap water.

 Activated Carbon + Ultrafiltration

 The simplest, most affordable and potentially safest is activated carbon combined with ultrafiltration.
-Activated Carbon removes 70+ contaminants and ultrafiltration removes most pathogens (bacteria, guardia, etc).
-Note that it needs to be catalysed activated carbon to remove heavy metals.
+This combination will ensure that public treated tap water (like in Mumbai and Delhi) with contamination from the delivery infrastructure and water tanks is safe to drink.
+Activated Carbon removes 70+ contaminants and ultrafiltration removes most pathogens (bacteria such as eColi and parasites).
 Faucet and gravity filters using this technology cost from 40 dollars + replacement filters and requires no installation.

 Activated Carbon + UV light

 Whereas the ultrafiltration filter removes most pathogens UV light is the best bacteria and virus killing technology there is next to boiling.
 The only negative aspect is that it requires electricity and the lamps need to be maintained.
 Tabletop filters of this kind cost from about 100 dollars + replacement filters and don’t require any maintenance.

 Reverse Osmosis or simply RO is the most commonly promoted filtering technology for under-the-sink filters.
 The big advantage is that they filter nano-size particles removing all good and bad minerals, pathogens and other contaminants.
 To complement this Activated Carbon is used to remove larger particles as well as chlorine which would otherwise damage the filter.
 The disadvantages are that RO also removes the healthy minerals, requires maintenance and wastes a lot of water and energy to create clean water.
 Reverse osmosis filter cost from 150 dollars + installation + maintenance and replacement cartridges.

 Our partners at BlueWater provides the most advanced water filters for restaurants, hotels, offices and large households.
 In addition to this they have the least waste of any reverse osmosis filter available.